 A cat’s meow is a vital part of the feline vocabulary.
 It’s a communication that has evolved exclusively for humans.
 Cats do not meow at each other.
-When they do so at their owner, they are announcing that they want or need something.
+When cats meow at their owners, they are announcing that they want or need something.

 Meowing is an instinctive behavior that all kittens are born with.
 Very young cats will emit a short, sharp meow to gain their mother’s attention.
 Naturally, this will have been when they wanted something.